jimratliff/kuhn-cssvars/README.md

 - to represent a selector
 - to represent a property *name* (representing a property *value* is fine)
 - in the query part of a `@media` query; e.g., `@media ( min-width: var ( -- break-point-value))` does *not* work
-- as an argument to the `url` function
+- as an argument to the `url` function.

 (See Lea Verou, "[CSS Variables: `var(--subtitle)`,](https://www.youtube.com/watch?v=2an6-WVPuJU)" YouTube, October 5, 2016, starting at 2:23 and later at 8:05.)